 • 87% of Irish shoppers try to “buy Irish” with 74% saying they try to buy produce with the “Love Irish Food” sticker displayed on packaging.

-Love Irish Food berated current laws and regulations regarding produce packaging and country-of-origin stickers, stating that many companies are duping Irish shoppers into thinking they are “buying Irish”, when in fact they are not.
+Love Irish Food dismissed current laws and regulations regarding produce packaging and country-of-origin stickers, stating that many companies are duping Irish shoppers into thinking they are “buying Irish,” when they are not.

 “Lyons Tea, Cully & Sully soups and HB Ice Cream are examples of products that some people believe are Irish made.
 By using local Irish business addresses on such packs, shoppers may think that the brands that they are buying are produced here in Ireland.”

-Earlier this year TheJournal.ie covered a number of Irish foods no longer produced in Ireland.
+TheJournal.ie produced a list of 'Irish' foods no longer produced in Ireland.
 We decided to put together a list of produce that is still produced in Ireland.
 The list includes Irish-owned and non-Irish-owned companies that produce their goods on the Emerald Isle.

 Tayto are the quintessential Irish crisps (potato chips).
-Set up in 1954 by Joe Murphy, Tayto has captured the heart of the Irish people and, according to their own stats, 525 packs are sold each minute.
-There are three flavors to pick from: Smokey Bacon, Salt and Vinegar and Cheese and Onion, but true connoisseurs know that Cheese and Onion is the superior choice.
+Set up in 1954 by Joe Murphy, Tayto has captured the hearts and stomachs! of the Irish people.
+According to their own stats, 525 packs are bought each minute.
+There are three flavors to pick from: Smokey Bacon, Salt & Vinegar and Cheese & Onion, but true connoisseurs know that Cheese & Onion is the superior choice.
 Tayto is made in Ireland and owned by Irish company Largo Foods.
 Largo Foods also own the similarly excellent Hunky Dory, King and Perri range of crisps.
 Between those four brands, Largo makes up almost 50% of the booming Irish crisp market.

-The formidable Finches has always been a staple of the Irish pub, where kids were set to run around the back room with a glass bottle of the orange stuff and some cheese and onion crisps.
-Finches is an Irish-owned company, made with Irish spring water and juices.
+The formidable Finches has always been a staple of the Irish pub, where kids were set to run around the back room with a glass bottle of the orange stuff and some cheese & onion crisps.
+Finches is an Irish-owned company, producing a fizzy orange-flavored drink with Irish spring water and juices.
 The Gleeson Group, which owns Finches, also owns Cadet, the tiny bottles known for making regular appearances in children’s lunchboxes, and Country Spring, the gargantuan bottles of fizzy soda pop wheeled out at birthday parties to quench the thirst of hordes of children.